 Ultimately, you’re responsible for your happiness.
 Shift your focus from the negatives to the positives.
 Much like developing a habit, being grateful can take some work.

 Finding out what makes you happy and consistently trying to operate in those spaces can be helpful.
-For this, you may find it useful to read up on our elements of happiness.
+You might want to read up on our elements of happiness to get started.

 Are you pretending to be happy?
 If so, it’s probably doing more harm than good.

 Faking happiness can isolate you from potential help.
-It can be hard to open up, but if you’re going through a tough time, having support can make all the difference!
+It can be hard to open up, but having support can make all the difference if you’re going through a tough time!

-Addressing your emotions is healthy and essential for your mental health, as well as your spiritual and physical well-being.
+Addressing your emotions is healthy and essential for your mental and emotional well-being.
 Accepting your true emotions can help you to process and work through them.

 It’s time to stop pretending.
-Remember – you deserve to be truly happy, and at the end of the day, happiness starts with you.
+Remember – you deserve authentic happiness, and at the end of the day, happiness starts with you.